hep-tycoon/hep-tycoon/resources/edtext.md

 ![alt text](/img/AtlasMagnet.png "The Atlas solenoid")
  * Source: http://www.ep.ph.bham.ac.uk/DiscoveringParticles/lhc/experiments/images/atlas-large.jpg
 6. RICH
- * RICH detectors are used to measure the velocity and position of particles using the Cerenkov effect
+ * RICH detectors are used to measure the velocity and position of particles using the Cerenkov effect.
+They don't directly interact with particles so they can be placed almost anywhere in the detector.
  * RICH stands for Ring Imaging CHerenkov detector.
 The Cernenkov effect is similar to the cone of water vapour produced by a jet breaking the sound barrier.
 See the image below.
+When particles move thorugh a medium with a velocity greater than the velocity of light in that medium then they produce Cherenkov radiation in a cone shape.
+From measuring the acute angle between the particles trajectory and the cone we can determine the particles velocity and position.
+See https://en.wikipedia.org/wiki/Cherenkov_radiation.
 ![alt text](/img/JetCone.png "Jet breaking sound barrier")
  * Source: http://i.telegraph.co.uk/multimedia/archive/01410/hornet_1410652c.jpg
 7. Muon chambers